kieranjwhite/calendar_mirror/README.md

 ## Operating System and Drivers ##

-The OS was Raspbian Stretch.
+The OS was Raspbian Buster.
 No other OS versions have been tested.
 However it's likely that the code will run on other operating systems with few if any changes.